Breath Prayer

 It is said that breath prayer originated by the Desert Mothers and Fathers (around 200CE).
 They would take a short excerpt from scripture to meditate on.
 They would repeat the same text back to God as a prayer.
 Over and over they would pray the same text.

-The first passage prayed as a breath prayer likely came from the gospels.
+One of the first passages prayed as a breath prayer likely came from the gospels.
 Bartimaeus was a blind man in search of healing.
 Upon encountering Jesus, in his despair he cried out for Jesus to restore his sight.
 Jesus responded to his fervent display of faith by healing Bartimaeus.
 His sight was restored.
 The words he said have become a foundational expression of faith, and a beautiful breath prayer.
 Countless people echo the words of Bartimaeus for their first time praying breath prayer.
 These words have become known as the Jesus prayer.
 You can find these words in Luke 18:13 or Mark 10:47.

 Inhale: Jesus Christ, Son of God,